-From Montenegro’s dramatic limestone gorges to hidden turquoise pools in Bosnia & Herzegovina, many of the canyons the Balkans remain relatively unknown meaning you can often experience incredible canyoning adventures for beginners and experienced thrill-seekers alike without the mass tourism found in the Alps or Pyrenees.
+Many canyons in the Balkans are still relatively unknown, meaning you can experience incredible canyoning adventures without the mass tourism found in the Alps or Pyrenees.

-Below we explain what canyoning actually involves and the top canyoning destinations we visit on our Undiscovered Balkans adventures, from Montenegro and Croatia, to Serbia and Bosnia & Herzegovina.
+Below we explain what canyoning actually involves and round up some of our favourite spots to do it, from Montenegro and Croatia, to Serbia and Bosnia & Herzegovina.

 Abseiling (rappelling) down waterfalls